-Shares mixed in Asia as China-US tensions cast shadow
+Global shares mixed as China-US tensions cast shadow

 “Our economy has taken a big hit and there are many challenges we confront,” he said.

-It was unclear if the latest flare-up in tensions between Washington and Beijing was swaying investors in Asia, where Hong Kong’s Hang Seng gained 0.3% to 25,139.69.
+It was unclear if simmering tensions between Washington were swaying investors in Asia, where Hong Kong’s Hang Seng gained 0.5% to 25,189.38.

-Further roiling already fractious relations between the two biggest economies, the U.S. has ordered China to close its consulate in Houston, saying it was necessary to protect American intellectual property.
-China said it would retaliate.
+Further roiling already fractious relations, the U.S. ordered China to close its consulate in Houston, saying it was necessary to protect American intellectual property.

+China said it would retaliate, and there was speculation that the U.S. Consulate in Wuhan, central China, might be ordered to close.
+But the Hong Kong newspaper South China Morning Post, quoting an unnamed source, said the U.S. Consulate in Chengdu, in western China’s Sichuan Province, would be the one targeted for closure.

 Antagonisms are bound to heat up as presidential contender Joe Biden and President Donald Trump ramp up their campaigning, analysts said.